 All Idaho vehicle licensing locations and their status are can be found on the ITD DMV Locations page.
 If deciding to go to another vehicle licensing location, please try and call ahead to make sure they are able to see you as they are also very busy with their counties customers..

 The appointments only go out for 45 days for both CDA and Post Falls vehicle licensing offices.
 The earlier you can log on and try to set an appointment the better as the next day’s available appointments open up at 12am.
 Appointments are made with the Qless app downloaded from Qless.com or through the county vehicle licensing website only.

 You can register vehicles in Kootenai County at either:Coeur d’Alene Department of Motor Vehicles451 Government WayCoeur d’Alene, ID 83814

 Post Falls Motor Vehicles Office120 E Railroad AvenuePost Falls, ID 83854

-Both motor vehicle licensing locations are open 8:30-5pm Monday thru Friday, except Holidays or special occasions (ITD system events, staff training, etc...).
+Both motor vehicle licensing locations provide vehicle registration and titling service between 8:30am-4:30pm Monday thru Friday, except Holidays or special occasions (ITD system events, staff training, etc...).
 The QLESS system will automatically not accept appointments once all daily appointment slots have been filled.
-Title work can be time consuming and must be initiated prior to 4:45pm due to budget constraints on staff overtime past 5:00pm.
+Title work can be time consuming and must be initiated prior to 4:30pm due to budget constraints on staff overtime past 5:00pm.
 Please plan accordingly so that we can effectively provide you with the service you need.